nick-ve/ncfs/README.md

 independent data format providing efficient and easy to use data access capable to cope with the most complex data analyses programs.

-Only the C++ ANSI standard is used in the source code and as such the package is fully compatible with all standard C++ compilers as well as with the ROOT/CINT interpreting system.
+Only the C++ ANSI/ISO standard is used in the source code and as such the package is fully compatible with all standard C++ compilers as well as with the ROOT/CINT interpreting system.